CraftLogan/Laravel-Overflow/README.md

 ## Usage

-Defining the overflow column and table using a custom form request:
+Extend a form request using the OverflowFromRequest and specify the model to catch overflow.

 ``` php
 <?php